Curtiss C-46 Commando: Design and development

-The first prototype was purchased by the United States Army Air Forces (USAAF) to serve as a master for the series and was named C-55.
+The first prototype was purchased by the United States Army Air Corps (USAAC) to serve as a master for the series and was named C-55.
 After military evaluation, the sole example was returned to Curtiss-Wright and subsequently re-sold to the British Overseas Airways Corporation (BOAC).
 During testing, General Henry H. "Hap" Arnold became interested in the potential of the airliner as a military cargo transport and on 13 September 1940, ordered 46 modified CW-20As as the C-46-CU Commando; the last 21 aircraft in this order were delivered as Model CW-20Bs, called C-46A-1-CU.
-None of the C-46s purchased by the U.S. military were pressurized and the first 30 delivered to the AAF were sent back to the factory for 53 immediate modifications.
+None of the C-46s purchased by the U.S. military were pressurized and the first 30 delivered to the AAC were sent back to the factory for 53 immediate modifications.
 The design was then modified to the C-46A, receiving enlarged cargo doors, a strengthened load floor and a convertible cabin that speeded changes in carrying freight and troops.
 The C-46 was introduced to the public at a ceremony in May 1942, attended by its designer, George A. Page Jr.

 A total of 200 C-46As in two batches were ordered in 1940, although only two were actually delivered by 7 December 1941.
 An important change was made: more powerful 2000 hpc Pratt & Whitney R-2800 Double Wasp engines replaced the Twin Cyclones.
 By November 1943, 721 modifications had been made to production models, although many were minor, such as fuel system changes and a reduction in cabin windows.
 Subsequent military contracts for the C-46A extended the production run to 1,454 examples, 40 of which were destined for the U.S. Marine Corps, to be called R5C-1.
 The military model was fitted with double cargo doors, a strengthened floor and a hydraulically operated cargo handling winch; 40 folding seats were the sole passenger accommodation for what was essentially a cargo hauler.
 Two C-46 were delivered from Higgins Industries Michoud Factory Field in 1942.

 The final large production-run C-46D arrived in 1944–45 and featured single doors to facilitate paratroop drops.
 Production totaled 1,430 aircraft.
 Although a one-off XC-46B experimented with a stepped windscreen and more powerful engines, a small run of 17 C-46Es had many of the same features as the XC-46B, along with three-bladed Hamilton-Standard propellers replacing the standard Curtiss-Electric four-bladed units.
 A last contract for 234 C-46Fs reverted to the earlier cockpit shape but introduced square wing tips.
 A sole C-46G had the stepped windscreen and square wing tips but the end of the war resulted in the cancellation of any additional orders for the type.